cynthialmy/cynthialmy.github.io/_posts/2024-11-01-jetlag-logic.md

 ### Adjusting Sleep, Nap, and Wake Times
 One of the most effective ways to prepare for a new time zone is to gradually adjust sleep and wake times in the days leading up to your trip.
 The app’s algorithm adjusts your schedule based on the number of time zones you’re crossing and how much time you have before departure.

+**Using t-min for Jet Lag Adjustment:**
+When shifting time zones, you can use light exposure relative to your t-min to adjust your internal clock:
+- **Phase Advance (Shift Earlier):** Expose yourself to bright light after your t-min to fall asleep and wake up earlier.
+- **Phase Delay (Shift Later):** View bright light before your t-min to stay up and wake up later.

+Physical activity also influences the circadian clock similarly to light exposure.
+Exercising in the four hours after your t-min advances your clock, while exercise before your t-min delays it.
+Preparing for jet lag by adjusting your clock two to three days before travel can reduce its severity, making adaptation smoother.

 #### Sleep Adjustment Logic Table by Age Group